mingzhaogu/holler/README.md

 # Holler :cherry_blossom:

-Holler is a Facebook Messenger-inspired, peer-to-peer messaging application utilizing a Ruby on Rails/PostgreSQL frontend and a React.js/Redux backend.
+Holler is a full-stack, Facebook Messenger-inspired, peer-to-peer messaging application utilizing a Ruby on Rails/PostgreSQL frontend and a React.js/Redux backend.
 Its live messaging feature is powered by WebSockets, integrated into the application using Rails ActionCable technology.
 Other features include real-time messaging, stickers/gifs, image uploading, etc.

+This project was proposed, designed, and built within two weeks, with the following minimum viable product goals in mind:

+- User Authentication (backend and frontend)
+- Direct Conversations
+- Group Conversations
+- Live Chat
+- Emojis/GIFs

-This project was proposed, designed, and built within two weeks, however, I do plan on adding more to it at a later time.
-(Please see [Potential Future Features](#potential-future-features))
+The aforementioned goals were reached, however, due to the time constraint, I was not able to implement additional features I had initially wanted to.
+I do plan on adding more to this project at a later time.
+(Please see [Potential Future Features](#potential-future-features).)

 ## Demo:
 Experience the [live demo](https://holler-messenger.herokuapp.com/).

+## Technologies Used
+- Ruby on Rails/PostgreSQL — backend
+- React.js/Redux — frontend
+- User Authentication — from frontend to backend, using BCrypt
+- Rails ActionCable — implement WebSockets for real-time, peer-to-peer messaging
+- jQuery — XHR requests
+- AWS (Amazon Web Services) — image uploading
+- HTML/CSS/SCSS — frontend design
+- GIPHY API — stickers and gifs

-## Features:
+## Features and Functionality:
 - design based on Facebook Messenger
 - creating direct and/or group conversations
 - communicating via real-time messages (utilizing **WebSockets**)